EuBIC/ReproducibleMSGuidelines/guidelines.md

 Fields: all

-Silver:
+Name: Linked to matched data, e.g. transcriptomics is provided
+Category: Silver
+Description:
+Fields: all

+Name: The Processed data is deposited in a public repository
+Category: Silver
-Linked to matched data, e.g. transcriptomics is provided Processed data (ie. search result files indicating identified PSMs, peptides, and proteins) is deposited in the same repository.
+Description: The processed results files (ie. search result files indicating identified PSMs, peptides, and proteins) is deposited in the same repository.

-For meta-analysis and the papers that contain reprocessed public datasets:
-Bronze:
+Fields: all

-the identifiers of all datasets are mentioned in the manuscript the original publication(s) is cited.
-This includes preprints.
+Name: The identifiers of all reanalyzed datasets are mentioned in the manuscript
-Silver:
-The reprocessed data (ie. search result files) is submitted to a public repository

-MS-based Proteomics and ProteoGenomics
-Bronze:
+Category: Bronze
+Description: For meta-analysis manuscripts where multiple public datasets are reanalyzed with a different approach or bioinformatics workflow, the identifier and the publication of each of these datasets should be cited in the manuscript.
+Fields: Meta-analysis

-The data repository is part of ProteomeXchange (http://www.proteomexchange.org/)
+Name: The data repository is part of [ProteomeXchange](http://www.proteomexchange.org/)

-Silver:
+Category: Bronze
+Description:
+Fields:  Proteomics, ProteoGenomics

-Acquisition method files are made available together with the Raw data.
+Name: Acquisition method files are made available together with the Raw data
+Category: Silver
+Description:
+Fields: Proteomics, ProteoGenomics

 Gold:
 The mass spectra are provided in the HUPO-PSI standard file format mzML.